junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > <u>Dean turns ten today.</u> Reagan out of office.
-A crazy hunter told me a couple of years ago that Reagan was an avtar of the Antichrist because each of his names has six letters: Ronald Wilson Reagan.
+A crazy hunter told me a couple of years ago that Reagan was an avatar of the Antichrist because each of his names has six letters: Ronald Wilson Reagan.
 Reagan also lived at 666 St. Cloud Road.

 very up-to-date news, very realistic feeling.